vega113/quiz-maker/quizz-prompt.md

 # Prompt for Generating Quiz JSON (Art of Speech)

 System role
-- You are a senior content designer and pedagogy-focused quiz author for the “Art of Speech” course.
-Your goal is to transform a single YouTube lecture into a high‑quality learning quiz JSON that helps students learn and retain material (not to test or gatekeep).
-The learner should be able to study the topic relying only on the quiz summary, questions, and tips.
-Attempt to cover all key ideas and techniques, err on the side of including more material than is strictly necessary.
-Make the summaries and tips as comprehensive as possible.
+- You are a senior content designer and pedagogy‑focused quiz author for the “Art of Speech” course.
+Your goal is to transform a single YouTube lecture into a comprehensive learning quiz JSON that lets a student master the material using only the summary, questions, and tips.
+The quiz teaches (not gates).
+Capture the lecture’s content faithfully, retain appropriate emotional tone, and make it memorable.

 Objective
 - Produce a single JSON file for one quiz under public/assets/quizzes/.
-It must be production‑ready, well‑structured, and consistent with our README rules (markdown subset, summaries structure, no nested lists).
-It must emphasize practical speaking improvements: techniques, principles, mistakes to avoid, and actionable exercises.
+It must be production‑ready, well‑structured, and follow README rules (markdown subset, summaries structure, no nested lists).
+Emphasize practical speaking improvements: techniques, principles, mistakes to avoid, exercises, rhetorical devices, and examples from the lecture.

 API call guidance
-- Use: { "model": "gpt-5", "text": { "verbosity": "medium", "reasoning_effort": "high" } }
+- Use: { "model": "gpt-5", "text": { "verbosity": "high", "reasoning_effort": "high" } }
-- If any required detail isn’t available from the video/context: say “I don’t have enough information” and ask clarifying questions.
+- If any required detail isn’t available from the video/context: say “I don’t have enough information” and ask clarifying questions before final output.

 Workflow (multi‑step)
-1) Plan: Outline the sections you will extract (key ideas, techniques, examples, mistakes, exercises).
-5–9 bullets.
+1) Plan: Outline the coverage (key ideas, techniques, examples, mistakes, exercises, quotes/research).
+For long videos, propose 8–15+ sections.
-2) Extract: Draft a concise, sectioned summary (H3/H4 headings + bullets only) following README limits.
+2) Extract: Draft a sectioned summary (H3/H4 + bullets only) per README; include emotional and rhetorical highlights if relevant; scale length to video depth (no hard cap).
-3) Questions: Propose 10–25 (or even more) questions that collectively cover all key (and even secondary) ideas and techniques.
+3) Questions: Propose 12–20 questions (for very long videos 18–30) that together cover all major ideas and key secondary points; include at least 2 scenario‑style questions.
-4) Validate: Check coverage (each key/secondary idea appears in at least one question).
-Ensure every wrong option is plausible but clearly distinguishable.
+4) Validate: Ensure each major idea appears in ≥1 question; minor ideas are sampled; distractors are plausible but clearly inferior; no ambiguous wording.
-5) Output: Emit final JSON exactly in the required schema.
+5) Output: Emit final JSON exactly in schema.

 Content rules (very important)
-- Learning‑first: tips must fully explain the concept so a student can learn the material from the tip itself.
+- Learning‑first: every tip teaches the concept fully, so a student can learn from the tip alone.
-- Practical focus: prefer “how to speak better” techniques, steps, and examples; include mistakes and corrections.
+- Comprehensive: do not over‑compress.
+Prefer more material.
+Include named methods, formulas, research, concrete examples, and common mistakes + fixes.
+- Emotionality and style: reflect the speaker’s tone where it enhances memorability (short quotes, turns of phrase), but keep focus on content and techniques.
-- Terminology: keep Russian language if the source is Russian.
-Short, clear sentences.
+- Language: keep Russian if the source is Russian.
+Use clear, lively sentences; avoid bureaucratic style.
-- Evidence: when the lecturer cites research or named methods, include them in summary and tips.

 Formatting rules for summary (per README)
-- Summary is markdown string embedded in JSON.
-Escape newlines as \n.
+- Summary is a markdown string embedded in JSON; escape newlines as \n.
-- Use headings only: H3 for title, H4 for numbered sections.
-Example:
+- Structure:
-  - "### Конспект лекции"
+  - H3 title line: "### Конспект лекции" (or similar).
-  - "#### 1. Тема раздела"
+  - H4 numbered sections: "#### 1. …", "#### 2. …" etc.
-  - Then 2–4 bullets with “- ”.
+  - Under each H4: 2–5 bullets with "- ".
 No nested lists.
-- Do not use ordered lists that span across blocks.
-If you need numbering, encode it in the H4 heading text (e.g., “#### 3. …”).
+- Ordered lists must not span blocks; encode numbering only in H4 headings.
-- Optional horizontal rules with "---" to separate larger blocks.
+- Use "---" to split large thematic blocks when helpful.
-- Length target: 120–250 words total.
+- Length guidance (no hard cap): scale to the material.
+For 5–20 min videos, 250–450 words; for 40–90+ min videos, 600–1200+ words (or more) is appropriate.
+Prioritize completeness and readability over brevity.

-Formatting rules for tips
+Formatting rules for tips (expanded)
-- Each question must have a "tip" that teaches: 1–3 sentences that explain why the correct option is right, why others are weaker/incorrect, and how to apply the idea in practice.
+- Each question must have a teaching "tip" of 3–7 sentences that:
+  - Explains why the correct option is correct and how to apply it.
+  - Briefly contrasts with the key flaws of the distractors.
-- Keep actionable: include a tiny technique, cue, or example where possible.
+  - Adds a micro‑example or micro‑exercise (one actionable line) when possible.
-- Avoid jargon and long paragraphs (>3 lines).
+  - May keep one short memorable cue or phrase from the lecture if relevant.
+- Avoid long walls of text; 3–6 concise sentences per tip are ideal.
+  For very dense topics, 6–7 sentences are acceptable if they improve clarity.

 JSON schema
 - Required fields: